 Torso position – keep your torso straight up with your collarbone parallel to the arrow.
 Do not bend left/right as it will cause you to lean into/away from the bow.
 If you find yourself doing this, visit an archery shop as the bow may have a too long draw.

 Head position – once finding your stance and torso position, you need to hold your head up straight with your chin level to the ground.
 Once fixed in this position, turn your face downrange while holding the bow.

 Shoulder position – make sure that your release arm and shoulder falls into a natural place when placing your elbow and lower arm correctly.
 Make sure that your hand position on the arm gripping the bow and the front shoulder is in a natural position.
 If you find an extended front shoulder, it may be that your bow has a too long draw.

 Elbow/Lower arm position – your elbow on the release arm needs to point straight away from the target and the forearm parallel to the ground.
 Simultaneously, the bow arm elbow must point outward and downward at a slight angle away from your bow.
 When done correctly, your bow arm has a slight bend at the elbow with a relaxed bow grip.
 Furthermore, your bow hand will position itself properly with your thumb at a 45 degree angle if done correctly.

 The anchor point can vary from one archer to another and depend on your face shape with release type.
-If you shoot with a recurve bow, the bowstrings are anchored along or behind your jawbone.
+If you shoot a recurve bow, a recurve bowstring is anchored along or behind your jawbone.
 The important thing is to find your natural anchor point with consistent holding and hand position for a full draw when making shot after shot.